 ‘I always wondered why somebody doesn’t do something about that.
 Then I realized I was somebody.’ – Lily Tomlin

-With a nine year old son in fourth grade and a four year old daughter starting in the Chula Vista Elementary School District in 2019 I am four years into a twelve year involvement in the district.
+With a ten year old son in fifth grade and a five year old daughter in kindergarten within the Chula Vista Elementary School District I am five years into a twelve year involvement in the district.
 I am passionate about the education of not only my kids but their friends and every other student in Chula Vista.
 I believe the best pathway to success is through creating better communication between school and home and strengthening the partnership of parents and teachers.

 I’m a professional costume designer for theatre and film and have a degree in Theatre from UCSD.
 I’ve worked professionally in costumes since 2001.
 I got married in 2005 and my husband, Joe, and I moved to LA to start my career.
 While in LA, I had the privilege to work in film and television and then switch back to my first love, theatre.
 I was a resident costume designer for Independent Shakespeare Company for 5 seasons and also a resident designer for Invertigo Dance for several years.